-Bellevue College’s Nuclear Medicine Technology (NMT), Associate in Arts degree (AA), is an eighteen-month full-time program.
+Bellevue College’s Nuclear Medicine Technology (NMT), Associate of Applied Science degree (AAS), is an eighteen-month full-time program.
 It is offered through a cooperative effort between Bellevue College and a number of area hospitals and clinics.
 It is part of a larger career pathway in Nuclear Medicine and prepares you to work as a nuclear medicine technologist.
 The program is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).

 After completing the degree you’ll be eligible to apply to take the national certification exams required to work in this field.
 NMTs are certified by the Nuclear Medicine Technology Certification Board (NMTCB) and the American Registry of Radiologic Technologist (ARRT).
 Many states also require a state license to practice Nuclear Medicine Technology.